kap2fox/kusama.practice/courses/en/learn/kusama-theory-practice/moonriver.md

 ---
-title: Karura - the way to swap KSM/CSM
+title: Moonriver - bridge to Ethereum
 description: A course for those who see the Polkadot and Kusama ecosystem for the first time.
 metaOptions: [Learn, Kusama — From Theory to Practice Course]
 defaultName: Kusama — From Theory to Practice Course